YyyvetteeeL/Assignment-2-Data-Visualisation/PROCESS.md

 1.I collected the gridded rainfall nowcast data for the whole day of June 18, with data available every 15 minutes.
 I inspected the data to understand how the rainfall changed across Hong Kong throughout the day.
 2.However, using all the data would create too many frames.
 After comparing the rainfall patterns, I decided to focus on the more active period from 06:00 to 12:00 and use a 30-minute interval, keeping the visualisation manageable while still showing the changes over time.

+## 9.25
+I created a first visualisation using latitude and longitude as spatial positions and rainfall intensity as colour.
+The result showed clear rainfall patterns across the grid, but the large spatial range made Hong Kong itself difficult to identify.

 ## Tools

 ## Kept